findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 This part feels just like using a regular exchange.

 You'll see two boxes: "Sell" and "Buy."
-Let's swap some ETH for somehting else.
+Let's swap some ETH for something else.

 * Select ETH in the "Sell" box.
 * In the "Buy" box, you can paste the contract address of the token you want to buy, or search for it if it's a popular one.
 Be careful, fam.
 There are some impostors out there and tokens can share the same ticker.